george-hawkins/mini-quad-2023/build.md

 [ You'd still need to solder the telemetry radio. ]

+TODO: add a section at the very end to cover any points like this that you _didn't_ correct but would have liked to.

 ---

 The FC side, the plastic coating of the wire of  VTX connector could be stripped with the 28AWG hole (26AWG almost worked but sometimes slipped).